mdmoren/cc-tokenizer/README.md

 A unified interface for tokenizing credit cards using Shift4 and FreedomPay.

+## 🎉 Now with Full TypeScript Support!

+This package is now written in TypeScript and includes comprehensive type definitions for better development experience and type safety.

 ---

 ## Features

+- **TypeScript Support**: Full type definitions and IntelliSense support
 - **Shift4 Tokenizer**: Tokenize cards with Shift4 Universal Token service using secure credentials.
 - **FreedomPay Tokenizers**:
   - CardStor: SOAP-based tokenization via FreedomPay CardStore service.